hindutva/hindutva.github.io/content/main/books/vivekAnanda/volume_3/lectures_from_colombo_to_almora/148_the_vedanta.md

 becomes of all these forces, the Pranas?
-They are resolved back into the primal Prana, and this Prana becomes almost motionless — not entirely motionless; and that is what is described in the Vedic Sukta: "It vibrated without vibrations" — Ânidavâtam.
+They are resolved back into the primal Prana, and this Prana becomes almost motionless — not entirely motionless; and that is what is described in the Vedic Sukta: "It vibrated without vibrations" — Ânidavātam.
 There are many technical phrases in the Upanishads difficult to understand.
-For instance, take this word Vâta; many times it means air and many times motion, and often people confuse one with the other.
+For instance, take this word Vāta; many times it means air and many times motion, and often people confuse one with the other.
 We must guard against that.
 And what becomes of what you call matter?
-The forces permeate all matter; they all dissolve into Âkâsha, from which they again come out; this Akasha is the primal matter.
+The forces permeate all matter; they all dissolve into Âkāsha, from which they again come out; this Akasha is the primal matter.
 Whether you translate it as ether or anything else, the idea is that this Akasha is the primal form of matter.
 This Akasha vibrates under the action of Prana, and when the next Srishti is coming